 Q5.
 Does the amount in Box 2 of my 1098T equal the qualified expenses I can claim as a tax credit?
 No. The College is required to report the total qualified expenses billed (Box 2) and all scholarship/grant amounts applied to a student’s account (Box 5), but you must review your payment records to determine if you paid for any qualified expenses.
 Examples of payments for qualified expenses include cash payments for work hours, part-time class charges, and required class fees.
 Students can obtain payment history in My Account Info/My Account Balances in Campusweb.

 Q6.
 Can I claim a tax credit or a deduction for the amount I paid for room and board?
 No. Room and board charges are defined as non-qualified expenses.
 Payments for non-qualified expenses are not eligible for a tax credit or a tax deduction.

 Q7.
 Are room and board scholarships taxable?
 Yes.
 Any scholarship used to pay for non-qualified expenses is considered taxable income to the student and should be reported on the student’s tax return (this includes the Summer Work Program and any other room and board scholarship).
 The IRS does not require colleges to issue any type of form to students showing these taxable scholarship amounts.
-Refer to the “Financial Aid and Taxes” link in the Current Students Section at www.cofo.edu for more information.
+More information regarding the taxability of the Summer Work Program and any other room and board scholarship can be found at www.cofo.edu, under Admissions/Financial Aid/Tax Information.

 Q8.
 Who should I contact with questions?
-For questions about the amounts reported on the 1098T, contact Cash Accounts at ext.
-2501 to set up an appointment.
+For questions about the amounts reported on the 1098T, contact Cash Accounts at (417) 690-2501 to set up an appointment.
 College of the Ozarks cannot provide tax advice to students or parents.
 For questions about tax credit eligibility or filing for the tax credit, consult Publication 970, the instructions for Form 8863, your tax advisor, or the IRS.